-In the UK, working in nuclear plant construction or in nuclear energy facilities is like working for any big construction company or energy provider.
-You can expect a good range of employee benefits, including ongoing training opportunities, a pension plan, and health insurance.
+Within nuclear plant construction or nuclear energy facilities you can expect a good range of employee benefits, including ongoing training opportunities, a pension plan and health insurance.

 Your hours will depend on which part of the industry you work in.
-If you're involved in design, research and development, or project management, 9am to 5pm schedules are typical.
-However, sometimes you may need to attend conferences or travel abroad to meet with partners or visit sites.
+If you're involved in project management or design, research and development, you'll typically work 9am to 5pm.
+You may also sometimes need to attend conferences or travel abroad to meet with partners or visit sites.

-Working in a processing or power station is different, since these facilities run on a 24-hour schedule.
+Working in a processing or power station is different as these facilities run on a 24-hour schedule.
 You might work shifts on a seven-day rota, including weekends, evenings and nights.